Rdatatable/data.table/GOVERNANCE.md

 * patch/hotfix development should occur on GitHub as z=odd (1.15.1) and release to CRAN as z=even (1.15.2).

 # Governance history

+May 2025: update Finance and CoC language for NumFOCUS incorporation.

 Feb 2025: add Finances and Funding section, update Code of Conduct section to be a brief summary and reference the broader CoC document.